jinyier/EMSim/EMSim+/README.md

 ## GAN Model Training

 We aim to design and train a GAN for EM prediction.
 - Note:
-	-The generator G accepts cell current maps, power grid maps and time sequence.
+    - The generator G accepts cell current maps, power grid maps and time sequence.
-	-Both the EM maps predicted by G and the real EM maps, together with the input maps of G, are alternatively fed to the discriminator D for determination.
+    - Both the EM maps predicted by G and the real EM maps, together with the input maps of G, are alternatively fed to the discriminator D for determination.
-	-The results of D are further fed back to G to enhance the quality of the predicted EM maps.
+    - The results of D are further fed back to G to enhance the quality of the predicted EM maps

 ```
 GAN4EM_training.py